bdot06/smart-lock/README.md

 const char* LOSANT_ACCESS_KEY = "";
 const char* LOSANT_ACCESS_SECRET = "";
 ```
+- Click upload in the upper left hand corner of the Arduino IDE.
 - Create a losant account and application.

 **[How to create a losant account and application](https://docs.losant.com/getting-started/losant-iot-dev-kits/builder-kit/)**